 Samples claiming to be nationally representative can be obtained via either random (or probability) or non-probability sampling methodologies.
 Whilst random probability sampling relies on random participant selection, non-probability sampling is carried out by setting quotas that reflect the population to ensure the resultant sample is representative.

 MRS' Inclusion Pledge is an important initiative calling on leaders in the UK research profession to demonstrate their commitment towards creating safer and more representative workplaces.
-The Inclusion Pledge is driven by the MRS Diversity Inclusion and Equality (DI&E) Council, who undertake projects and activities to help guide our sector on issues of representation, equality and accountability within the sector itself.
+The Inclusion Pledge is driven by the MRS Equality, Diversity and Inclusion (ED&I) Council, who undertake projects and activities to help guide our sector on issues of representation, equality and accountability within the sector itself.

 If you would like to get in touch regarding the Inclusion Pledge, or any other issue around diversity, inclusion and equality within the UK research sector please get in touch with MRS here.